nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Setting Difficulty of Flashcards: `set`
-Setting the difficulty of a flashcard
+Setting the difficulty of a flashcard.

+This difficulty refers to how difficult you found the flashcard.
+This flashcard will be rescheduled based on the difficulty, as indicated by their due date.
+More difficult cards will appear more often in the practice rotation.
+This also takes into account past practices, so the more a card is practised, the less it will appear in the practice rotation.

 Format: set INDEX DIFFICULTY